Kray-G/kinx/docs/spec/statement/expression/case_when.md

 test("10.0");
 ```

-Note that you should wrap it by `(` and `)` if you want to put an anonymous function which is not a above way.
+Note that you should wrap it by `(` and `)` if you want to put an anonymous function which body is an expression.
 Otherwise it will cause a compile error.

 ```javascript